wafiq/lalamove-ruby/README.md

 ## Code of Conduct

-Everyone interacting in the Lalamove project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/lalamove/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Lalamove Ruby SDK project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/wafiq/lalamove-ruby/blob/main/CODE_OF_CONDUCT.md).